Edited by Dorraine A. Larison, Terri A. Running & Michael R. Stewart

 11 U.S.C. § 544: Trustee as Lien Creditor and Successor to Certain Creditors and Purchasers; 11 U.S.C. § 545: The Trustee’s Power to Avoid Statutory Liens; 11 U.S.C. § 546: Limitations on Trustee’s Avoiding Powers

-Generally; Elements of Proof Under 11 U.S.C. § 548(a); Specific Types of Transfers; Rights of Good-Faith Transferees; Liability of Transferee; Statutes of Limitations; State Fraudulent Transfer Laws
+Generally; Elements of Proof Under 11 U.S.C. § 548(a); Specific Types of Transfers; Rights of Good-Faith Transferees; Liability of Transferee; Statute of Limitations; Securities Safe Harbor; State Fraudulent Transfer Laws

 Post-Petition Transfers and Setoffs